Home / Advanced Search

 Molecular & Cellular Biomechanics, Vol.16, Suppl.1, pp. 17-18, 2019, DOI:10.32604/mcb.2019.05705

 Abstract The fluid mechanics community has been interested for many years in hemodynamics.
 More recently, significant endeavours of the solid mechanics community have permitted to establish constitutive equations and to achieve stress analyses in arterial lesions (atheromatous plaque in coronary or carotid arteries, aneurysms of the aorta).
 The mechanical properties of blood vessels have often been characterized ex vivo, but medical imaging, including MRI, now allows non-intrusive identifications in vivo.
-The spatial heterogeneity of these mechanical properties, even at the macroscopic scale, remains poorly explored despite its undeniable interest in understanding the mechanisms of remodeling and degeneration of the tissue.
-We… More >
+The spatial heterogeneity of these mechanical properties, even at the macroscopic scale, remains poorly explored despite its undeniable interest in understanding the mechanisms of remodeling and degeneration of… More >

 • Open Access